binliu-base/T3P1-CarND-Path-Planning-Project/README.md

 * The car is able to change lanes.

 # Final Result
-[Video](https://youtu.be/xWD0j_8Z6gg) Using this path planner, our car successfully drives around the track for 4.32 Miles was 6 minutes 19 seconds.
+[Video](https://youtu.be/xWD0j_8Z6gg) Using this path planner, our car successfully drives around the track for 4.32 Miles with 6 minutes 19 seconds.

 ![pathplanner5](https://user-images.githubusercontent.com/24623272/29002135-5933af78-7ace-11e7-8e9a-8fee53692b5f.png)